ZhaofengSHI/CTDN/README.md

 # CTDN
-The codes of the paper "Cognition Transferring and Decoupling for Text-supervised Egocentric Semantic Segmentation" will be released soon!
+The codes of the paper "Cognition Transferring and Decoupling for Text-supervised Egocentric Semantic Segmentation" (Accepted by IEEE TCSVT)!